abbascauser/capstone/README.md

 # capstone
-This will house all working files and notes on my captstone project
+This repo will house all working files and notes on my captstone project

 ## An Analysis of crime in NYC